Meeks91/RxRecyclerViewArrayListAdapter/README.md

   ```
 The LayoutConfig above acts like a LayoutManager.
 It takes 3 parameters:

-    - The orientation for the rows.
+    - An Orientation object which sets orientation of the rows.
+It can either be Orienation.vertical
+      or Orientation.horizontal.
-    - The rowType which can be: RowType.single (like a LinearLayoutManager),
+    - The RowType which can be: RowType.single (like a LinearLayoutManager),
       RowType.grid (like a GridLayoutManager), or RowType.staggered (like a StaggeredGridLayoutManager).
     - The spanCount for the rows.
 Note: This will only be used for the RowType.grid or RowType.staggered
       RowTypes.

 3 -> To update the RecyclerView you just update the RxRecyclerViewArrayList  by calling the standard ArrayList add(), addAll() and remove() methods on it and the RecylerView will automatically update.
 For example, to add data to the RecyclerView call: `rxArrayList.add(DataType())`

+That means you just have to update the rxArrayList and the RecylerView will update itself for you.